ubolonton/emacs-module-rs/guide/src/overview.md

 # Overview

+`emacs-module-rs` provides high-level Rust binding and tools to write Emacs's dynamic modules.
+It is easy to use if you know either Rust or Emacs.

-`emacs-module-rs` provides high-level Rust binding for Emacs's dynamic module support, and tools that make writing modules easier.
-It currently supports stable Rust, Emacs 25, OS X and Ubuntu.
+It currently supports stable Rust, Emacs 25, OS X and Linux.

 ## Setting up